This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Comfortable hotel with indoor pool located 450 yards from the bus station, with restaurant and free bike hire.

-Got some cash to splash?
+Got some cash to splash on your Chiang Rai itinerary?
 Treat yourself to one of these lovely resorts located just north of Chiang Rai town:

 Le Meridien Chiang Rai Resort